slub/ocrd_kitodo/README.md

 ##### Stable state

 Docker compose uses the .env file as default and thus the latest state of development.
-If you want to use a more stable state, use .env.stable as the environment file.
+If you want to use a more stable state, use .env.stable as environment file.
 To accomplish this, add the following parameter "--env-file" with the value ".env.stable" to the docker-compose call.

 ```
   docker-compose --env-file .env.stable -f docker-compose.yml -f docker-compose-controller.yml up -d